Chairman of the Standardization CommitteeToshiaki IWATA, Toshiba Teli Corporation

 Imaging Technical Committee

-We are participating in GenICam lighting control activities to work on the expansion of GenICam’s SFNC lighting features and also promoting the dynamic display of GenICam compatible lighting equipment in various exhibitions.
+In addition to participating in GenICam lighting control activities for deliberation of expansion of GenICam’s SFNC lighting features. we promote the dynamic display of GenICam compatible lighting equipment in various exhibitions.

 Camera Specification Working Group(This working group has been maintained by the Imaging Technical Committee.)